 It's not entirely clear why this bill is needed at all.

-Let’s go through its contentious aspects.
+Let's go through its contentious points.

-- defining measures of support for development;
+- determining support measures for development;

 - supervising distribution.